SLicudis/KP8B/README.md

 @cane4123123 (Cane)
 @nioruff (Nioruff)

-Mapping of the computer used as an example:
+Mapping of the computer used as an example: (KP8B file, not KP8B_CPU)
 FFF3: Pixel position (display)
 FFF4: Color in (display)  [Clear in fetching mode]